dawidkotarba/SpringHibernatePrimefacesExample/README.txt

-Example of integration between JPA(Hibernate), EJB and JSF(Richfaces).
+Simple Example of integration between Hibernate, Spring and JSF (Richfaces).
-Author: Dawid Kotarba